 And it was something that I was unable to talk about with people who were sort of devout in whatever denomination that they were a part of, because they're all virtually Trinitarian today.

-You know, that's that's really fascinating.
+You know, that's really fascinating.

 So I am a guide in the world Trinitarian.

-Um, but I think actually one thing I'm really keen to insist with people, especially Christians, um, because Christians are so culturally embattled right now, they're really on the you know they're they're really attacked in in in big ways and big places.
+But I think actually one thing I'm really keen to insist with people, especially Christians, because Christians are so culturally embattled right now.

-you know, and and I I also feel as if like a lot of Christians act as if they don't really believe what they're saying, and so they don't want to talk, they don't want to talk about like some of these like more difficult things to discuss.
+And so they don't want to talk, they don't want to talk about like some of these like more difficult things to discuss.

-And of course, like a lot of these places where this stuff is discussed are are hostile to doctrinal Christians, and so there's reason to be wary, but I also think that that what that does is it seeds the ground to people who are hostile to Christianity.
+But I also think that what that does is it seeds the ground to people who are hostile to Christianity.

 You've basically just left that territory open in whatever you want to call it, the culture war, the academic.